gravyboat/bulkeats/content/Meals/chickenfajitas.rst

 Required Equipment
 ------------------

+Large pot/pan or dutch oven

-Rice cooker (or not if you want to baby sit it)
+Rice cooker (if you don't want to cook your rice manually)

-large pan or dutch oven

-zip-top bags
+Wooden spoons

+Zip-top bags (make sure they aren't garbage, you don't want this bursting)

 Main Ingredients
 ----------------